Special Renewal Requirements for Green Cards Issued to Minors

 Application Fee Waived if Form Timely Filed

-If, as required, the I-90 is filed within 30 days after the child’s 14th birthday, the filing fee for the I-90 application is waived; however, the child must still pay the biometrics fee, which is currently $85.
-If the I-90 is filed before the child’s 14th birthday, or more than 30 days after the child’s 14th birthday, both the I-90 filing fee and the biometrics fee are required.
+If the child’s card will expire after their 16th birthday, and, as required, the I-90 is filed within 30 days after the child’s 14th birthday, the filing fee for the I-90 application is waived.
+If the I-90 is filed before the child’s 14th birthday, or more than 30 days after the child’s 14th birthday, the I-90 filing fee generally is required.

 Conclusion